Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 Because indicating that they're like, this is bullshit.

-I don't agree with this, but to make this wedding,
+I don't agree with this.

-this marriage legal, I have to say it.
+To make this wedding, this marriage legal, I have to say it.

-And I read about one celebrant who was a gay man who had to say that,
+And I read about one celebrant who was a gay man who had to say that, you know, every weekend he was saying it.

-And he said there was one day he was just feeling a bit down
+And he said there was one day he was just feeling a bit down.

-and he struggled to get the words out without breaking down.
+And he struggled to get the words out without breaking down.

-and they sort of, you know, they made it.
+And they sort of, you know, they made it.

-They hugged him and they made it okay.
+They hugged him and they made it.

-you having to say that as part of your job yeah um so anyway well let's talk about the kingdom
+And you're having to say that as part of your job.

-when Australia refused to allow its gay citizens equal rights to marriage,
+When Australia refused to allow its gay citizens equal rights to marriage,

-sailed 200 nautical miles to an island off the Great Barrier Reef
+a group of activists deserted the country, sailed 200 nautical miles to an island off the Great Barrier Reef

 and hoisted a rainbow flag in the highest spot they could find.